 The neo-classical folly on Temple Island, two kilometres downstream from Henley, was built in 1771 by James Wyatt as a fishing lodge for Fawley Court, the Christopher Wren designed mansion further down the river.
 It was the first example in England of the so-called Etruscan style.
 Today the island is owned by the Henley Regatta, and is rented out for corporate entertaining.

-Trains go hourly from London Paddington to Henley, changing at Twyford (journey time 1 hour).
+There are twice hourly connections from London Paddington to Henley, changing at Twyford; though later in the evening the trains revert to hourly.
+Journey time is about one hour.
+Buy a day return to Henley-on-Thames (ie not "in-Arden").
 Take the train nearest to 10am from Paddington to get to lunch in Hambleden in time.

-Hambleden Post Office and Stores, next to the church, also has a few outside tables and serves tea, coffee, cakes and delicatessen items.
-It is open until 5.30pm Monday to Friday, 5pm Saturday and 4pm Sunday.
+Hambleden Village Stores: Located 7.6km (4.7 miles) into the walk, this superior village shop has few outside tables and serves tea, coffee, homemade cakes and delicatessen items (sometimes even soup), making it a possible light lunch or early tea stop.
+It is open to 5pm Monday to Saturday and 4pm Sunday.

 The early riverside part of the walk is a fine picnic spot, as is the churchyard in Hambleden and the far (south) side of Hambleden Weir.

 There are several places for tea in Henley but the favourite Saturday Walkers haunt is the The Chocolate Cafe in Thames Side, the waterfront just by the bridge, which has an excellent selection of chocolate cakes, and is open until 5.30pm Monday to Thursday and 6pm Friday to Sunday.